Quick facts about this industry

-- Certificate IV in Government with specialisations in procurement and contracting, project management, statutory compliance, investigation and court services
+- Certificate IV and Diploma in Government with specialisations in government security and government investigations

-- Diploma of Government with specialisations in policy development, investigation, management, procurement and contracting, project management, planning and human resources.
+- Diploma of Government with specialisations in procurement and contracting, government investigations, and government security

-- Certificate III in Local Government with specialisation in regulatory services, health and environment, and operational works
+- Certificate III – Diploma in Local Government with specialisations in regulatory services, health and environment, and operational works

-- Certificate IV in Local Government with specialisations in operational works, planning, regulatory services and administration
+- Certificate IV and Diploma in Local Government with specialisations in planning, and land management

 Library, Information and Cultural services

-- Certificate III in Information and Cultural Services
+- Certificate II in Information and Cultural Services

 See courses related to this industry.

-For enrolment information for South Australian universities and some TAFE SA courses, visit the South Australian Tertiary Admissions Centre (SATAC).
+For application information for South Australian universities and some TAFE SA courses, visit the South Australian Tertiary Admissions Centre (SATAC).